dmustanger/7dtd-ServerTools/README.md

 <br>
 Vote: To kick or mute a player<br>
 <br>
-World Radius: control normal and donators world size<br>
+World Radius: control normal and donators world size as an anti cheat or feature for donators to travel further<br>
 <br>
 Day7 alerts: automatically receive in game alerts to the upcoming bloodmoon.
 Can set a custom horde night value<br>
 <br>